 The microspikes were great and we are glad we did the trip to Fish Lake to get them.
 An ice axe would have been nice but obviously not required.
 Great mountain water also.
 Ran into 3 Asians who rescued Jeremy’s hat from the slide.

-Hiked through 2 burn zones today.
+Hiked through 2 burn zones along the Pacific Crest Trail today.
 First was really eerie—expected to see vultures on the blackened trees.
 The second was beautiful—regrowth starting to happen.
 Made a mistake of not shutting my bite valve and I leaked out 1-1.5 liters of water.
 This was really needed today.

 Pup is still doing well.